iOSDecrypted/NeoFreeBird-tweak/README.md

 > Forked from [BHTwitter](https://github.com/BandarHL/BHTwitter).

 ## Disclaimer:
-these builds are considered beta. even though they should work fine. you may run into some issues. currently we're building it against Twitter/X v11.5.5. recent versions may have issues that havent been fixed yet.
+these builds are considered beta. even though they should work fine. you may run into some unintended issues, especially with untested twitter/x versions.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|